Poke-cord/PokecordJDA/README.md

 ## Contributions

-Please contact us via our Discord server to get started (click the "Chat" icon above).
+Please contact us via our Discord server (see our #develop channel) to get started. (click the "Chat" icon above.)
 Check out our latest post in the #bot-updates channel to stay up to date.

 ## Roadmap
 *This roadmap is broad.
-For details, please review our dev channel via our Discord server.*
+For details, please see our #develop channel via our Discord server.*

 **1.** Various improvements to the project to make it easier to restart separate parts of the bot

 **2.** Translations over the entire project could be made better (e.g., [Fluent](https://projectfluent.org/))

 **3.** "The project is too connected."
 Many parts are connected, but it's not obvious that they are.
-This makes it hard to make changes without changing a whole bunch of other things.
+This makes it hard to make changes without changing a whole bunch of other things first.